sophchoe/Binary_Classification_Pennylane_Keras/README.md

 - Create a hybrid Keras model (Pennylane plug-in converts the quantum layers as a Keras layer)
 - Train using Keras loss function and optimizer

 The paper suggests cutoff dimension 10.
 That would be a better approximation of the overall resulting quantum state.
-However cutoff dimension of only 2 is giving a good result as well.
+However the cutoff dimension of only 2 is giving a good result as well.
 Experimenting with different cutoff dimension is encouraged.